Phase separation

 1.1 Phase separation in the pipeline

 The exact detection of different phases in a pipeline is necessary in various industrial sectors.
-Often, different products are transported through the same pipeline but delivered to different locations.
+Often, the different products are conveyed through the same line, but each is delivered to a different location.

-In applications where, for example, product A is displaced by product B, the intermediate phase must be separated separately.
-In breweries, different types of beer are filled one after the other, but the pre- and post-runs are separated and returned to the brewing process.
+In applications where, for example, product A is displaced by product B, the intermediate phase must be separated.
+In breweries, different types of beer are filled one after the other, but the pre- and post-runs are separated and fed back into the brewing process.

 Safety aspects also play a role in applications with high risk potential.
-Especially the monitoring of phase separation in multi-material pipelines in the chemical industry not only provides information about product quality (incoming goods) but also prevents incorrect filling of storage tanks and thus serious accidents.
+Especially the monitoring of phase separation in multi-substance pipelines of the chemical industry not only provides information about product quality (incoming goods), but also prevents incorrect filling of storage tanks and thus serious accidents.

-In petrochemicals, different fuels are transported over very large distances in a single pipeline.
-The focus here is both on the rapid identification of the different products and on their quality monitoring.
+In petrochemicals, different fuels are transported over very large distances in just one pipeline.
+Here, both the rapid identification of different products and their quality monitoring are the focus.

 Application example 1: Organics

 During the manufacturing process of cosmetics, phase separation occurs, where a saline phase containing a lot of water is separated from a precursor.
-This water-rich lower phase is discharged through the sewage treatment plant, where the water is treated.
+This water-rich, lower phase is discharged through the treatment plant, where the water is treated.
 The produced precursor, the upper phase, is only biodegradable to a limited extent.
 Therefore, it is of utmost importance to prevent this water-polluting material from entering the wastewater.
-To prevent stressing the water in the sewage treatment plants, theimmediate and reliable identification of the precursor phase is of highest priority to prevent it from being fed into the wastewater system through a rapid shutdown.
+To avoid burdening the water in the treatment plants, theimmediate and reliable identification of the precursor phase is of the highest priority to prevent it from being fed into the wastewater system by a rapid shutdown.

 Optical measurement methods are ruled out at this point because different colorations can occur during phase separation.
-Furthermore, during phase separation, a sludge layer can form, which is known to be critical for measurement due to contamination effects over optical boundary effects.
+Furthermore, during phase separation, a sludge layer can form, which is known to be critical for measurement through optical boundary effects due to contamination effects.

 Application example 2: Biodiesel / Glycerin

-LiquiSonic® installation variants for phase separation in a continuous process
+LiquiSonic® installation variants for phase separation in the continuous process

-In a continuous process, the separation of a process stream is controlled via one or more sensors.
-In this case, only the sound velocity value characteristic of the respective phase is monitored and maintained constantly.
+In a continuous process, the separation of a process stream is controlled by one or more sensors.
+In this case, only the sound velocity value characteristic for the respective phase is monitored and kept constant.

-Often, the product concentration of the carrier phase fluctuates in the inflow.
-As a result, the height of the phase boundary quickly shifts.
-Thus, the carrier phase could be withdrawn with the product, which strongly affects purity.
+Often, the product concentration of the carrier phase fluctuates in the inlet.
+This quickly shifts the height of the phase boundary.
+As a result, the carrier phase could be withdrawn with the product, which greatly affects the purity.
 Technically, the separation of liquids is carried out via a pump in each of the two outlet lines.
 In this way, for example, the continuous separation of a reaction mixture can be controlled.

-Depending on the type of tank and requirements, different installation variants are possible, which are shown in the graphic below.
+Depending on the type of container and requirements, different installation variants are possible, which are shown in the graphic below.

 Installation variant 1

-Most often, the sensors are installed on the side of the container.
-The necessity of the middle sensor (measuring point 2) depends on the application and the characteristics of the intermediate phase.
+The sensors are most frequently installed on the side of the container.
+The necessity of the middle sensor (measurement point 2) depends on the application and the characteristics of the intermediate phase.

 Installation variant 2

 When using only one sensor with a length of up to 4 m, the phase profile of the entire container can be determined.
-By mounting the sensor on a movable carriage, for example, and in combination with a position encoder, the phase boundaries can be precisely determined at their current height.
+By mounting the sensor on a movable carriage, for example, and in combination with a distance meter, the phase boundaries can be determined precisely at their current height.

-In containers where no side connections are available or can be retrofitted, e.g., heated double jacket, the sensors are positioned directly or via immersion tubes at the correct location.
+In containers where no side connections are present or can be subsequently implemented, e.g., heated double jacket, the sensors are positioned directly or via immersion tubes at the correct location.
 When using immersion tubes, the sensor electronics are located remotely at a distance of up to 15 m outside the container.

 2. LiquiSonic® System